+As with other business liability policies, the amount of protection you get depends on the limits you choose.
 Most home-based companies choose professional liability insurance policies with a $1 million limit and a deductible of $500.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's professional liability insurance cost analysis page.

 Small businesses pay a median premium of $142 per month, or $1,704 per year, for commercial auto insurance.
 This policy can pay for property damage and medical bills in an accident, along with vehicle theft, weather damage, and vandalism.

 Businesses with company-owned vehicles must purchase commercial auto insurance.
 For personal, leased or rented vehicles used for business purposes, you may need hired and non-owned auto insurance (HNOA) instead.

 Business coverage is important since your personal auto insurer could deny a claim for accidents involving business use.
 Additionally, state laws require you to carry a minimum amount of auto liability insurance for any vehicle.